ZolaraCodes/technical-questions/javascript-interview-questions.md

 - **Example:** Able to hide messages with delegation.

 - [x] Explain how this works in Javascript.
-- **Explain:** Efficiently handles events within one event listener.
+- **Explain:**
+Event delegation is a technique in JavaScript where you add an event listener to a parent element instead of each individual child element.
 - **Use:**
+To implement event delegation, you first attach a single event listener to a parent element, such as a div or document object.
+Then, you use conditional statements in the event handler function to check if the target element matches a certain selector or has a certain class name.
-- **Example:** Create a tree that shows/hides node children on click.
+- **Example:**

-- [x] Explain how prototypal inheritance works?
+The benefits of using event delegation include improved performance and reduced code complexity, especially for large or dynamic web pages- [x] Explain how prototypal inheritance works?

 - **Explain:** Every object with its methods and properties contains an internal and hidden property known as Prototype.
 - **Use:** An object can inherit the properties and methods of another object.
 - **Example:**